 Before you dive too deeply into wedding planning you’ll need to settle on your wedding theme.
 This is the overall style of your big day, so you’ll want to have it locked down prior to mapping out the details.
 Schedule a meeting with your S.O. and your wedding planner (if you’ve hired one) to figure out exactly what you’re looking for - there’s a big difference between rustic-chic and ultramodern.
-Remember to keep all your vendors clued in on this as well, so that they can help you find the perfect decorations, dresses and florals for your wedding.
+Remember to keep all your vendors clued in on this as well, so that they can help you find the perfect wedding decorations, dresses and florals for your big day.

 Here are a few tips on finding your wedding theme.